 aswaaq deployed a fully standardized IT environment that integrates all its computer systems and applications.
 The solution centrally manages all of the company’s data and processes, including:

-Sajwani says: “One of our top priorities is to offer employment to the local community.
+Jassim Sajwani, director of IT, says: “One of our top priorities is to offer employment to the local community.
 With scalable technology that’s easy to use, we can train employees to use the system quickly, providing them with essential business skills.”
 This approach contributes to their 14% annual growth.

-With its Microsoft Dynamics NAV and LS Retail software management system, aswaaq has revolutionized the retail industry and provides its customers with a unique, modern shopping experience.
+With the visibility and opportunities provided by LS Central, aswaaq can offer its customers a unique, modern shopping experience.
 In addition, employees can operate in a technologically advanced, but easy-to-use, working environment.
-Sajwani says: “Microsoft Dynamics NAV and LS Nav offer a comprehensive, cost-effective, and standardized solution that fulfils all our needs.
-With it, we’ve enhanced the shopping experience for customers and employees alike.”
+Sajwani says: “With Microsoft Dynamics and LS Central, we’ve enhanced the shopping experience for customers and employees alike.”

 The real benefits of having innovative technology became apparent when Covid-19 hit.
 “Having already invested in technology that supports business continuity was one of the game changers for us,” says Manoj Vijayan, Director Innovation & Technology at aswaaq Group.
 “When the pandemic hit, thanks to LS Central we could easily scale up and adapt with a minimal learning curve for our users, and zero effect on the business.”Today, awaaq can offer a frictionless shopping experience with